CARBANOID/C-PlagAST/README.md

 ---

----

 ## 🛠️ Build & Run Instructions

-This project provides multiple ways to build and execute the AST-based C plagiarism detection tool, depending on your operating system.
+This project supports multiple build options for Linux, WSL, and Windows.

 ---